 The Living Longer, Better report comes at a crucial time.
 We want to create a county where it becomes the norm to see people being active as they get older – not just aged 50 and 60, but at 70 and 80 too.
 Too many people see ageing as an inevitable time of physical decline where that decline needs to be managed by taking it easy, so as not to make things worse.
 In fact, the opposite is true.
 Ageing itself is rarely a problem until we reach our nineties, and the majority of health conditions we experience as we age are preventable.
-Even once we have them, the best course of action is to mobilise ourselves and manage the disease by adopting an active lifestyle.
+Even once we have them, the best course of action is to manage the disease by adopting an active lifestyle.

 At Active Oxfordshire's recent Leadership Summit, Sir Muir Gray challenged us all to rethink the process of getting older (renaissance not retirement!) and encouraged everyone to "every year, do more and every diagnosis, do more" so that we can stay active and live longer, better.

 What's emerging very clearly now from the science is that we can prevent or delay dementia, frailty and the need for social care